PrabodhaLakshan/CampusNexa/README.md

-# CampusNexa
+# Flixit
-CampusNexa is a smart campus operations web application built with Spring Boot and React for managing campus resources, bookings, maintenance tickets, notifications, and role-based access.
+Flixit is a smart campus operations web application built with Spring Boot and React for managing campus resources, bookings, maintenance tickets, notifications, and role-based access.